1005 N. Marion St.

 Attorneys for a Fourth DUI in Tampa, FL

-Contact a DUI Lawyer in Tampa, FL, at Sammis Law Firm to discuss this very serious felony offense with serious criminal penalties.
-Call us to find out whether your three prior convictions can be used against you to enhance this DUI to a felony.
+Contact a DUI Lawyer in Tampa, FL, at Sammis Law Firm to discuss this felony offense with criminal penalties.
+Call us to determine whether your three or more prior convictions can be used against you to enhance this DUI to a felony.

-During the consultation, we can help you understand the best defenses to fight the charge, ways to avoid the typical administrative and criminal penalties, and the best way to fight for a dismissal of the case.
+During the consultation, we can help you understand the best defenses to fight the charge, ways to avoid the typical administrative and criminal penalties, and the best way to fight for a case dismissal.

 You only have ten (10) days after your arrest to demand a formal review hearing to challenge the administrative suspension of your driver’s license.
 Act quickly to protect your rights as you fight for the best possible result.